tbrowne5/crisprHAL/README.md

 # Sections of this guide:

+# QUICK START

+### If you wish to run the model on your own nucleodide sequnce follow parts 0 to 3.

+### If you wish to validate the model or to update the model with your own data, follow parts 4 to 5

 Setting up and running the model to predict sgRNA activities:
 * 0: Model requirements
 * 1: Running the model test